 - Excessive alcohol consumption.

-- In some cases, it can also be triggered by another disease, such as a stroke or heart attack.
+- Sometimes, it can also be triggered by another disease, such as a stroke or heart attack.

-- The use of certain medications (such as prednisone, dexamethasone, or other glucocorticoid medications or a certain class of diabetes medications called SGLT-2 inhibitors).
+- Certain medications (such as prednisone, dexamethasone, other glucocorticoid medications, or a particular class of diabetes medications called SGLT-2 inhibitors) are used.

-Diabetic ketoacidosis is a relatively common complication in people with diabetes, particularly children and younger adults who have type 1 diabetes.
+Diabetic ketoacidosis is a relatively common complication in people with diabetes, particularly children and younger adults with type 1 diabetes.

 Children under the age of four are considered to be most at risk.